AbdalrhmanHemida/AgroVision/docs/development/GIT_WORKFLOW.md

-Here's a professional Git workflow tailored for your multi-service monorepo project, following industry best practices and conventional commit standards:
+# Git Workflow and Conventions

-### Branch Naming Convention
+## Branch Naming Convention

 Use the format: `[type]/[service]/[short-description]`